Zmeos/mnist-classifier/README.md

 - A batch size of 100
 - 100 epochs

+One run before uploading yielded an accuracy of 97.29% on the test set.

 ## Features:
 - Loads the image files from: http://yann.lecun.com/exdb/mnist/
 - Displays 10 randomly selected digits together with corresponding labels before classification